 Accepting your body is the foundation for fostering a good body image.
 As long as you hold up unrealistic examples and expectations for yourself, you will fall short.

 Instead, turn your attention away from false standards and consider what there currently is to love about yourself.
-There may be unhealthy habits or physical elements that you want to change, and that’s okay.
+There may be unhealthy habits or physical elements that you want to change, such as nutrient or vitamin deficiencies in your diet, and that’s okay.
 But on the whole, it’s important to learn to love your body for what it is.

 Identify What You Can Change vs. What You Cannot

 While there are some things about your body that you can’t change, it’s okay to look for small areas where you can make alterations, such as: